-In February 1960 The Queen announced her consent to the engagement of The Princess Margaret to Mr Antony Armstrong-Jones, and they were married in Westminster Abbey on 6 May.
+In February 1960, Queen Elizabeth II announced her consent to the engagement of The Princess Margaret to Mr Antony Armstrong-Jones, and they were married in Westminster Abbey on 6 May.
 The honeymoon was spent in the West Indies.
 After marriage they made their home in an apartment in Kensington Palace.
-In October 1961 Mr Armstrong-Jones was created Earl of Snowdon and Viscount Linley.
+In October 1961, Mr Armstrong-Jones was created Earl of Snowdon and Viscount Linley.

 They had two children.
 Their son, Lord Linley, was born on 3 November 1961 and christened David Albert Charles; their daughter, Lady Sarah Frances Elizabeth, was born on 1 May 1964.
 The marriage of The Princess to Lord Snowdon was dissolved in May 1978.

 The Princess's poor health restricted the number of public engagements which Her Royal Highness was able to take on in her final years.
 The Princess nevertheless continued where possible to support the work of many of her organisations.
-Among her final official engagements were a visit to the Chelsea Flower Show on 21 May 2001 and the 80th birthday service for HRH The Duke of Edinburgh in St George's Chapel, Windsor Castle on 10 June 2001.
+Among her final official engagements were a visit to the Chelsea Flower Show on 21 May 2001 and the 80th birthday service for Prince Philip, then Duke of Edinburgh, in St George's Chapel, Windsor Castle on 10 June 2001.